 Yoast SEO is my favorite WordPress plugins.
 However, it’s not always used the right way so in this article I’m going to share the ideal settings you should be using and why!

-I’m the head of SEO of Foundr magazine and often many of my friends who are writers/business owners ask me how they can improve their SEO.
+I used to work as an SEO consultant and was the head of Foundr magazine and often many of my friends who are writers/business owners ask me how they can improve their SEO.
 If their site is on WordPress I recommend them starting off with the basic pointers that Yoast’s SEO plugin gives!
 This article is going to accompany my recommendation to all my friends and also you; my amazing readers.

 Ps.
 This was shocking to learn!
 NASA also recommends you use Yoast SEO!!